I appreciate that’s a bold statement so let me give it some context.

 A change in circumstances means a change in approach, which means a change in skills.
 Businesses are definitely facing a change in circumstances so they need to get ahead of the game.

-There are still five months until 29th March.
+There are still more than five months until 31st October.
 Five months for the businesses that want to keep their best people and have them performing at an optimum level, to define their sales and management best practices, and put in place processes and activities to achieve that goal.

 This should be happening anyway.
 I’m convinced that it’s now impossible to ignore the consequences of failing in these two critical areas as, to do so, will have a detrimental effect on the business for years to come.